ros-realtime/ros-realtime-rpi4-image/README.md

 2. Encounter an error.
 3. Manually go into the chroot via systemd-nspawn.
 4. Figure out the right commands to run and change the script.
-5. Run the builder again and watch it resume from the failed step (can control to run or not to run the failed step).
+5. Change `cache/session.txt` to make sure I can resume from the right spot (by removing and adding steps into the file, see below).
+6. Run the builder again (just `make`, or `builder/main.sh ...`).

-This saves a lot of time, as you don't have to restart from the beginning when encountering an error.
+While this is not perfect, it still saves a lot of time, as you don't always have to restart from the beginning when encountering an error.
 The way this works is via two files saved in `cache`:

 - `cache/session.txt`: contains a list of steps executed, one per line.
 You can freely change this file if you know what you're doing to selectively execute/skip steps when working with this system.
 See `builder/main.sh` for the steps (`run_step <step_name>`).
+  - If this file is removed, then the builder will restart from scratch.
-- `cache/session-loop-device.txt`: This saves the loop device the container is mounted to, since the loop devices may be different each time we run this.
+- `cache/session-loop-device.txt`: This saves the loop device the chroot is mounted to, since the loop devices may be different each time we run this.

 There's also a `PAUSE_AFTER` variable that can be set in `vars.sh` to instruct the builder to stop after a particular step.
 This allow you to do some interactive experimentation, which also speeds things up.

-To get into the container, run the command;
+To get into the chroot to experiment, run the command:

 ```
-$ sudo systemd-nspawn TODO
+$ sudo systemd-nspawn -D /tmp/rpi4-image-build/ bash # the path is whatever CHROOT_PATH is
 ```

+### Interrupt and resume if you change the setup scripts for inside the chroot

+Sometimes you will change the scripts running inside the chroot and then resume.
+You'll find this doesn't work, because the script you're changing is not copied into the chroot.
+To get around this problem and resume, simply delete the step `copy_files_to_chroot` in `cache/session.txt` and rerun the builder.
+The builder will then copy all the files into the chroot again and continue from where it failed.

 ### How to reset your host system if something horribly goes wrong

 - Try running the commands in `umount_everything` manually (see `builder/core.sh`).
+  - Can do this by adding every step in `builder/main.sh` into `cache/session.txt` except the umount everything step.
+  - TODO: I should create simpler command to run this step only.
 - If that doesn't work, try restarting your computer :(.